 Lord, release me from this bondage and free my heart.
 I want to forgive Lord, as you have forgiven me.
 You died not only to set me free from my sins, but to set me free from all the things that hold me hostage and keep me from being who you want me to be.
 Help me to live in the peace and freedom that you offer.

-Thank you Lord. for helping me to move forward today.
+Thank you for helping me to move forward today.
 Help my mind turn to you when the old feelings and thoughts start to enter my mind.
 Bind the enemy so he can't bring up the past.
-Clean the wound out of my heart Lord so it can finally heal and so it can be at peace.
+Clean the wounds of my heart so I can finally heal and be at peace.
 Thank you Lord.
 In the name of Jesus I ask all of these things.
 Amen

 BIBLE VERSES ON FORGIVENESS